thysultan/Ally/README.md

 ## In

-The `in` operator returns wether a given key is present in an `object`.
+The `in` operator returns wether a given key is present in a `object`.

 ```
 'foo' in {foo = 1} == true